petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.990,0.355]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAccelerationJerkYComponentTimeSeriesStandardDeviation
-  -BodyAccelerationJerk - the rate of change of the body component of the acceleration -YComponent - in the _y_ direction
+  - BodyAccelerationJerk - the rate of change of the body component of the acceleration
+  - YComponent - in the _y_ direction
-  -TimeSeries - this variable was analysed in the time domain -StandardDeviation - the standard deviation was taken.
+  - TimeSeries - this variable was analysed in the time domain
+  - StandardDeviation - the standard deviation was taken.

 ### BodyAccelerationJerkZComponentTimeSeriesStandardDeviation
 - mean of the tBodyAccJerk-std()-Z variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity